 The mission of CGI is to turn ideas into action.
 CGI America brings together leaders in business, philanthropy, government, and nonprofits to develop solutions that encourage continued economic growth, support long-term competitiveness, and increase social mobility in the United States.
-Since the first meeting in 2011, CGI America participants have made nearly 600 Commitments to Action, which have improved the lives of more than 4.9 million people.
+Since the first meeting in 2011, CGI America participants have made more than 600 Commitments to Action, which have improved the lives of more than 4.9 million people.

 President Bill Clinton

 Founding Chairman, Clinton Global Initiative, 42nd President of the United States

 Working Group Model